quixio/quix-streams/docs/stateful-processing.md

 Each key may belong to different Kafka topic partitions, and partitions are automatically assigned and re-assigned by Kafka broker to consumer apps in the same consumer group.

-Be sure to take this into consideration when making decisions around what your Kafka message keys should be.
+Be sure to consider this when making decisions around what your Kafka message keys should be.

 The good news? _The library manages this aspect for you_, so you don't need to